nf-core/tools/docs/lint_errors.md

 * `params.reads`
   * Input parameter to specify input data (typically FastQ files / pairs)
 * `params.single_end`
-  * Specify to work with single-end sequence data instead of default paired-end
+  * Specify to work with single-end sequence data instead of paired-end by default
-  * Used with Nextflow: `.fromFilePairs( params.reads, size: params.single_end ?
+  * Nextflow implementation: `.fromFilePairs( params.reads, size: params.single_end ?
 1 : 2 )`

 The following variables are depreciated and fail the test if they are still present: